Updated July 20, 2023

-Capital investment is the money invested by the business on the long term fixed assets such as land, building, plant & machinery etc. that can help business to generate income for more than a year rather than using the amount in routine expenses like wages, power & fuel, purchase of goods etc. and generally these investments requires huge funds of the business.
+Capital investment is the money invested by the business on long-term fixed assets such as land, building, plant & machinery, etc. that can help the business to generate income for more than a year rather than using the amount for routine expenses like wages, power & fuel, purchase of goods, etc. and generally these investments requires huge funds of the business.

-It is the business investment on the acquisition of long term fixed assets.
-Therefore, it requires huge amount of funds.
-The various ways through which a business owner arranges these funds are as follows: Small businesses can have their own savings that can be used to purchase a capital asset or they can ask their friends and relatives to provide them loan apart from the financial institutions.
+It is the business investment in the acquisition of long-term fixed assets.
+Therefore, it requires a huge amount of funds.
+The various ways through which a business owner arranges these funds are as follows: Small businesses can have their own savings that can be used to purchase a capital asset or they can ask their friends and relatives to provide them loans apart from the financial institutions.

 Example of Capital Investment